MEET THE TLCU TEAM

 Tina provides an efficient and effective level of support to our clients with their NDIS Plans and enquiries.
 She ensures the smooth running of daily activities for clients and staff at TLCU.

-Tina role is varied administration role, which mainly concentrates on our NDIS clients.
+Tina’s role is a varied administration role, which mainly concentrates on our NDIS clients.
 She does this by creating Service Bookings on the NDIS portal, sends AT & quotes for approval and can assist with linking our clients with a Plan Manager or even provide updates of the progress of their job, approval or funds.

 Tina is able to assist all our clients, whatever the query.
-If she does not know the answer, she will find it !
+If she does not know the answer, she will find it!

 NATALIE COOPER